LiveSqrd/docs/events.md

 - response *the response from the function*
 - statusCode *default is 200 but matches http statuscode for error checking*
 - timeout *default is 300000 "5 mins", the amount of time given to execute function*
-- starting *date that will be filled in once event has started to process*
+- started *date that will be filled in once event has started to process*
 - done *date that will be filled in once event has sent a response*
 - stale *date that executing the event is to late and to disreguard event*
 - receiver *if someone would be notified*
   - profile
   - seen
 - sender *who is to make the request*
+- progress *self implementation at the moment*
+		- total
+		- complete
+- retry *Number of retrys done - TBD*
+- maxRetry *Number of retrys allowed before fail*
 - group
 - states
 - role
 - permission

 Event defualt status codes